nadiamariduena/python-intro-2024-privat/15_loops.md

 **However**, it's essential to understand that the **timestamps** in this context **represent moments within the video playback, not necessarily\*** the absolute chronological order of user actions.

+#### in this example:

+- The timestamp for the "rewind" action (25 seconds) indicates that the user decided to rewind the video playback to a previous point at 25 seconds.

+- The timestamp for the "play" action (20 seconds) indicates that the user then resumed playback from that rewound position at 20 seconds.

 <br>

 ---